touchtalent/BobbleAndroidSDK/readme_keyboard.md

 ## Bobble IME SDK
-Bobble IME SDK is a fully functional set of keyboard which can be integrated in any keyboard.
+Bobble IME SDK is a fully functional keyboard which can be integrated in any application.
 The keyboard includes
 - Global typing support
 - Smooth typing experience
 - Content sharing